 If employees who think like owners are the holy grail, how does a business owner find and develop more of them?
 It seems obvious that enabling employees to become owners would do that.
 Stock options spring to mind because Silicon Valley legends have spread around the world with tales of stock option millionaires.
 The Google massage therapist and chef who both made millions.
 The artist who painted a mural at Facebook and made a hundred million.

 Stock options are only one tool that is available to business owners.
 Like most tools, it is great in certain circumstances and counter productive in other situations.
-Restricted stock.
+Restricted stock [post on January 17, 2013].
 Employee Stock Ownership Plan (ESOP, not the Employee Stock Option Plan variety).
 Phantom or Virtual Stock.
 Profit-sharing.

 Stock Options and Employee Ownership